Jeremias16Dinzinga/1710393_ACVI_2025-2026/README.md

 ### text_image2_word_cloud.py

-Choose an image as mask,'<image>'_mask.png, and take a text for that image, '<image>'.text, the script allows you to adjust the text to the image
+Choose an image as mask,<'image'>_mask.png, and take a text for that image, <'image'>.text, the script allows you to adjust the text to the image